National Academy of Direct Taxes: Infrastructure

 National Academy of Direct Taxes is spread on a sprawling campus of 67 Acres and is known for its green cover.
 It is also a place with modern infrastructure.
 Vikramshila newly inaugurated hostel with 156 rooms is built at a cost of 24.10 crores and it meets the world standards.
 The Advanced Training Center which is being built at a cost of 100 crore would be completed with in a year time.

 Academy's hostels are named after the places of learning.
 Nalanda, Vikramshila are probationers hostels and Takshashila is for the exclusive use of senior officers attending in-service courses.
 Academy also has a Vaishali Guesthouse for the visiting dignitaries.
 The academy also has a state of art sports infrastructure consisting of C.C.
 Ganapathy Indoor Sports Complex and an Outdoor ground with in the campus.
 It also has a library with latest books and subscriptions to wide variety of national, international journals and magazines.

 Academy has a tradition of Shramdan, where batches of Probationers leave something behind.
 Some contributions include Amphitheater and Lumbini, Jetavana, Shalimar Garden in the campus.
 The campus life is made more colorful and engaging through the activities of various Hobby Clubs and visits of eminent people from various walks of life who lecture, meet and discuss with the young probationers.

 Other activities

-Academy also publishes a regular bimonthly newsletter, NADTree which deals with activities inside the Campus and Direct Tax Regional Training Institutes.
+Academy also publishes a regular bimonthly newsletter, NADTree which deals with activities inside the Campus and in the Regional Campuses of National Academy of Direct Taxes.
 Its another initiative is NADT Connect a full-fledged social networking portal for connecting the various batches of Indian Revenue Service.

 Academy is run by a dedicated team of officials and several initiatives taken in the Academy and Direct Taxes Regional Training Institutes has been documented in the Let Us Share: Annual Compilation of Best Practices and Orders of the Income Tax Department.